 New Ways for Better Days (Tailoring Activities for Persons with Dementia and Caregivers)

-New Ways for Better Days, TAP for short is an individualized, family-centric program.
-It provides people living with dementia with activities that are tailored to their abilities and interests and instructs caregivers (formal or informal) in the use of activities as part of daily care routines.
+New Ways for Better Days, TAP for short, is an individualized, family-centric program administered by trained interventionists.
+After training, interventionists provide people living with dementia with activities that are tailored to their abilities and interests while instructing caregivers (formal or informal) in the use of activities as part of daily care routines.
 The evidence suggest that the use of tailored activities helps to reduce behavioral symptoms, functional dependence and caregiving distress.
 It may also save health care dollars.
 The program is currently in use throughout the United States and in other countries including Brazil, Scotland, England, Australia, Hong Kong and Chile.

 Communities Aging in Place — Advancing Better Living for Elders (CAPABLE)